axians/microServiceBus.docs/nav/_quickreference/node-vpn-interfaces.md

 ```
 **Please be careful when using forwarding!**

-4. Add a *Peer Node* by clicking the *Add Node peer" button.
-Type the name of another *Node* you'd like to include in the same network.
-Give the peer an IP address and hit the *ADD PEER* button.
-5. Save by clicking the *SAVE VPN SETTINGS* button

-If your *Nodes* are online, they should now fetch their respective VPN configurations and establish the connections.

 By default, the IPv4 policy in linux kernels disables support for IP forwarding.
 This prevents machines that run linux server from functioning as dedicated edge routers.
 To enable IP forwarding, use the following command:

 ```